Frequently Asked Questions

 How do students gain access to Physics LE?

 Students can purchase a Physics LE access code at PhysicsLE.com.
 High Schools have the option to purchase a block of Physics LE access codes for distribution to students.
+Complete instructions for setting up a student account can be found at Physics LE for Students.

 Do students need to know a particular course code or specific information pertaining to the course prior to purchasing an access code?